microsoft/ivy/doc/proving.md

     }

-Now, we can bring in the visible parts of `t_theory` like this:
+Now, we can use just the visible parts of `t_theory` like this:

     isolate extra = {